THE BEST WIDER ROAD BIKE TIRE AND WHEEL SIZES

 A wider tire and a wider rim together can provide better handling.
 The wider tire provides a wider “contact patch” than on a narrower tire.
 While the area of the tire patch for both tires is the same as long as your weight and the tire pressure is the same, that area spreads further across the width and less along the length of a wider tire.

 The wider contact patch on a properly shaped and supported tire is what gives you better handling when road surface, moisture, tire inflation, and speed are all the same.
-While handling seems like a highly subjective property, Tour Int magazine – the highly analytical German cycling review publication – actually ran tests using a stunt rider to test and establish tire grip grades.
-While the wider contact patch better handling claim makes sense and tracks with many enthusiasts experience including my own, I await quantitative evidence of how much better the handling is going from a 23C to 25C tire.
+While handling seems like a highly subjective property, Tour magazine – the highly analytical German cycling review publication – actually ran tests using a stunt rider to test and establish tire grip ratings.
+While the wider contact patch = better handling claim makes sense and tracks with many enthusiasts experience including my own, I await quantitative evidence of how much better the handling is going from a 23C to 25C or a 25C to 28C tire.

 Continental use the handy (and frequently seen) chart below to show contact patch differences though, as discussed above, their headline conclusion about rolling resistance is technically correct but insignificantly small (and doesn’t warrant one, let alone two exclamation points) to the average roadie.